 How to Measure Transactional Search Queries

 It doesn’t take a rocket scientist to see when revenue rises.
-Aside from just making more money, the key performance indicators for transactional search queries are measured by monitoring clickthrough rate and counting Goals set up in Google Analytics.
+Aside from just making more money, the key performance indicators for transactional search queries are measured by monitoring click-through rate and the volume of your specific events and conversions set up in Google Analytics.

 Count user engagements in transactional search queries.
 Include form submissions, e-commerce completed transactions, the number of appointments booked, etc.